At Sterling, we conduct business ethically, with integrity, and transparently with all of our stakeholders.

 - Technology — Sterling has focused on the right technologies in the right places for the largest mitigation of cybersecurity risk.

 During 2020, Sterling obtained a cybersecurity assessment from an independent third party.
-In addition, system penetration tests were also conducted on Sterling’s systems by an independent third party.
-The penetration tests were conducted without incident and the cybersecurity assessment results were typical based on cybersecurity framework standards.
+In addition, system vulnerability tests were also conducted on Sterling’s systems by an independent third party.
+The tests were conducted without incident and the cybersecurity assessment results were typical based on cybersecurity framework standards.